openSUSE/packaging_rake_tasks/README.md

 changes are tracked before making a package.

 ### check:doc
-checks if documentation contain issues.
+Checks if code documentation contains issues.
 It also checks if documentation level is at least as high as configured in {Configuration#documentation\_minimal}.
 Currently supported documentation formats: yardoc.